Chronic liver disease: key points

 - The last major update of this section was completed in March 2012.

-- The next major update is due to be carried out by September 2013.
-This is delayed from the normal publication date of March 2013 in order that mortality data for 2012, due to be released in August 2013, can be included in the update
+- The next major update is due to be carried out by end December 2013.
+This is delayed from the normal publication date of March 2013 in order that mortality data for 2012 from National Records of Scotland can be included in the update.